Ultrasound Registry Review LLC logo

 • Peak to Peak Amplitude refers to the difference between the minimum and maximum value of the sound wave intensity

-• Decreases as it travels through tissue and attenuation occurs
+• Amplitude decreases as it travels through tissue and attenuation occurs

 • If the amplitude decreases by 1/2 of the original value, the power decreases to 1/4 of its original value